Ecdosis/MML/mml/static/js/README.md

 Custom scripts
 ==============

 All these scripts require jQuery.
-Except for editor.js they are all downloaded on demand by the Drupal client via the mml service, which looks for them in the static/js folder of the web application.
-The Drupal module only contains editor.js.
+Except for editor.js they are all downloaded on demand by the Drupal client via the mml service, which looks for them in the static/js folder of the web application. [https://github.com/schmidda/ecdosis/tree/master/mml_edit](Mml_edit) only contains editor.js.

 editor.js
 ---------